kzr8/moe-junyuanpri/_parents-portal/Announcements.md

 (iii) selection of the final awardees by a panel headed by the Principal;

 (iv) endorsement by the Principal and representatives from key stakeholders.

+In addition to the MOE Edusave Character Award, the school will continue to recognise students who are good role models with school-based award – the JYPS Character Award.
+These awardees will be selected based on similar criteria for ECHA and would include non-Singaporeans.

+Teachers, parents and students are welcome to nominate deserving Junyuan Primary School students for the award.
+The nominees will be interviewed by a panel consisting of the school middle managers, school leaders and stakeholders (Alumni and Parent Support Group).